How to get an accurate (and speedy) Translation Quote

 Editable files

-To be really accurate we need to see the document itself!
+To give a really accurate translation quote we need to see the document itself!
 Ideally, in an editable format — a Word, Excel, PP or InDesign file is perfect.
 Our DTP experts can, of course, convert non-editable files such as PDFs, into an editable format, but that takes additional time.

 If your files includes graphic elements or tables, then an InDesign idml is a great option — this way we can deliver the final files to you in the exact same format as you supplied.
 You can make savings, and improve efficiency, by integrating translation and DTP.
 That is, asking us to take care of the necessary adjustments to layout and formatting for the documents we are translating.